grafana/phlare/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # frontend.
   # CLI flag: -querier.max-query-parallelism
   [max_query_parallelism: <int> | default = 32]

+  # The tenant's shard size, used when store-gateway sharding is enabled.
+Value
+  # of 0 disables shuffle sharding for the tenant, that is all tenant blocks are
+  # sharded across all store-gateway replicas.
+  # CLI flag: -store-gateway.tenant-shard-size
+  [store_gateway_tenant_shard_size: <int> | default = 0]

 # The query_scheduler block configures the query-scheduler.
 [query_scheduler: <query_scheduler>]